reticent-roklimber/atlas/README.md

 `docker run -dp 80:8050 ghcr.io/danny-baker/atlas/atlas_app:latest`

-Once the container is running, you can open a browser and go to `localhost` or `http:0.0.0.0:80` or similar and it should run!
+Once the container is running, you can open a browser and go to `localhost` or `http:0.0.0.0:80` or similar and voilla, you will have the app running directly from your local machine.

 <br>

 ## Run from a local machine *with* Docker (build image)

-If you are planning to help contribute to the project and modify the main app with a pull request, then this is the way to go.
+If you are planning to help contribute to the project and modify code with a pull request, then this is the way to go.
 In the following steps I'll show you how I build the Docker image from the codebase.
-Special note that this *will not* work on an Apple M1 processor as the build process has some compiling that requires the traditional 64bit intel/amd architectures.
+Special note that this *will not* work on an Apple M1 processor as the build process has some package compiling that requires the traditional 64bit intel/amd architectures.
 If you're running a linux or windows 64bit machine, it should work.
 If you're running a non-M1 MacOs, it might work.
 If you're running an M1 MacOs, you're totally screwed :sob:

 #### 1. Install Docker to your local machine